axerocks/udacity_data_scientist_nanodegree/README.md

-# udacity_data_scientist_nanodegree
+## Data Scientist Nanodegree

-This repository has all projects that I did as part of my Data Science Nanodegree at Udaycity.
+This repository has all projects that I did as part of my Data Science Nanodegree at Udacity.